Symmetry preserving parameterization schemes: Symmetry preserving parameterizations for vorticity equation Symmetry preserving parameterizations for vorticity equation

 A complete set~$\mathcal O_0$ of independent operators of invariant differentiation for this algebra is formed by the operators

-The computation of~$\mathcal B_0$ and~$\mathcal O_0$ is cumbersome and will be presented elsewhere.
+The computation of~$\mathcal I_0$ and~$\mathcal O_0$ is cumbersome and will be presented elsewhere, jointly with the selection of a basis (i.e., minimal generating set) of differential invariants.
 At the same time, the result of the computation can be checked in a rather direct and simple way.
 Indeed, the cardinality of~$\mathcal O_0$ equals three.
 The elements of~$\mathcal O_0$ are linearly independent over the ring of differential invariants of~$\mathfrak g_0$ and commute with the infinite prolongations of all vector fields from the generating set~\eqref{eq:algebravort} of~$\mathfrak g_0$.
-Since each element~$I$ of~$\mathcal B_0$ satisfies the condition $Q_{(3)}I=0$, where the operator~$Q$ runs through the operators~\eqref{eq:algebravort}, it is a differential invariant of~$\mathfrak g_0$.
-The invariants belonging to~$\mathcal B_0$ are functionally independent.
-Moreover, for any fixed order~$r$ an $r$th order universal basis of differential invariants of~$\mathfrak g_0$ can be constructed via acting by operators from~$\mathcal O_0$ on invariants from~$\mathcal B_0$.
+Since each element~$I$ of~$\mathcal I_0$ satisfies the condition $Q_{(3)}I=0$, where the operator~$Q$ runs through the operators~\eqref{eq:algebravort}, it is a differential invariant of~$\mathfrak g_0$.
+The invariants belonging to~$\mathcal I_0$ are functionally independent.
+Moreover, for any fixed order~$r$ an $r$th order universal basis of differential invariants of~$\mathfrak g_0$ can be constructed via acting by operators from~$\mathcal O_0$ on invariants from~$\mathcal I_0$.
 We only sketch the proof of the last assertion.
 The cardinality of any $r$th order universal basis of differential invariants of~$\mathfrak g_0$, where $r\geqslant4$, equals the difference between the dimension of the jet space~$J^r$ and the rank of the $r$th prolongation of~$\mathfrak g_0$,

-Acting on elements of~$\mathcal B_0$ by operators from~$\mathcal O_0$ $k-3$ times, $3\leqslant k\leqslant r$, we obtain a set of $k$-order differential invariants which is of maximal rank with respect to the $k$-order derivatives involving at least two differentiations with respect to space variables.
+Acting on elements of~$\mathcal I_0$ by operators from~$\mathcal O_0$ $k-3$ times, $3\leqslant k\leqslant r$, we obtain a set of $k$-order differential invariants which is of maximal rank with respect to the $k$-order derivatives involving at least two differentiations with respect to space variables.
 Choosing, for each~$k$, a subset of invariants associated with a nonzero $k$-order minor in the corresponding Jacobi matrix and uniting such subsets for $k\leqslant r$, we construct exactly $N$ functionally independent differential invariants of order not greater than~$r$, which hence form an $r$th order universal basis of differential invariants of~$\mathfrak g_0$.